h0ip/Hussainip/README.md

 # Hussainip
-I hope to be developed
+I hope to be developer